Level-Rank Dualities from $\Phi$-Cuspidal Pairs and Affine Springer Fibers: -Harish-Chandra Series Φ-Harish-Chandra Series

-Under \Cref{assump}, any choice of prime power $q > 1$ and representative $f \in [f]_\bbb{G}$ gives rise to a tuple $(G, T, F)$, where $G$ is a connected, reductive algebraic group over $\bar{\bb{F}}_q$ with $q$-Frobenius map $F$, as above, and $T \subseteq G$ is an $F$-stable maximal torus.
-Conversely, every such (non-Suzuki/Ree) tuple comes from a generic group this way.
+Any choice of prime power $q > 1$ and representative $f \in [f]_\bbb{G}$ gives rise to a tuple $(G, T, F)$, where $G$ is a connected, reductive algebraic group over $\bar{\bb{F}}_q$ with $q$-Frobenius map $F$, as in \S\ref{subsec:ind-res}, and $T \subseteq G$ is an $F$-stable maximal torus.
+Every tuple $(G, T, F)$ (such that $G^F$ contains no Suzuki or Ree subgroups) arises from a generic group in this way.
+We set